levizwannah/OpenScript.Js/readme.md

 >Note: Due to Selective reaction, this will not result in any views re-rendering since no View is dependent directly on the state in question.
 Therefore, do not use this approach.

 ##### Selective Reaction
-When a component reacts to a state change, it only re-renders the views that depend on the state that change.
+When a component reacts to a state change, it only re-renders the views that depend on the state that changed.
 In OJS, only one component exist in memory for all the views being rendered.
 That is, if you render the `Test` component multiple times, you will have multiple views but they will all be controlled by the same `Test` component.
 So, when a state changes, the `Test` component will only re-render the views that passed that state as a parameter during rendering.
 See the below example.
 ```javascript
 h.div(
     {class: "test-div"},